ashutoshmjain/gita/src/mathuraLanding.md

 </div>

 Superior intelligence presented itself in the ability to write long text.
 Both Thoth and `Ganesa` are known as deities of hieroglyphs - sacred carvings.
-Like large language models their choice of words reflects universal information base.
+Like large language models of our time, their choice of words reflects universal information base.

 ---

-‘Text’ was the new medium.
+‘Text’ was the new medium...

 To the speech-only world, it was a new way to store and send information - somewhat similar to addition of digital to our analog communication.
 Not only did it demand new scribing skills, it also meant the populations must learn to read -  beyond a select class of intellectuals.
 New tools such as reed pens, ink and palm leaves became common place -  just as we mass adopted general purpose computers.
 Intelligence from higher dimensions (`Ganesa`) was invoked to usher humanity into this new era, just the way we are setting almost mystical[^mystical] AI models in motion.
 It isn't hard to imagine "AI enabled humans" would scale new highs of conscious experience in the same manner as "text" enabled we did - versus our speech-only ancestors - a quantum jump[^jump] !